MarwanAlsoltany/blend/README.md

 php -r "copy('https://git.io/JEseR', 'setup');" && php setup
 ```

 Using this method, the Blend executable and source will be installed in the current working directory (to take advantage of IDEs Intellisense when configuring Blend programmatically).
-With this installation method, you can configure Blend programmatically using the `blend` executable file or by supplying a config file in the current working directory.
+With this installation method, you can configure Blend programmatically using the `blend` executable file or by supplying a config file in CWD.
 This installation method exists merely for legacy projects, where Composer is not an option and programmable config is required.

 ---